phuuthanh-dev/microservices-book-social-network/README.md

-# YAS: Yet Another Shop
+# BookSN: Book Social Network

-YAS is a pet project aim to practice building a typical microservice application in Java
+BookSN is a social network for book lovers.
+It allows users to share their favorite books, rate them, and comment on them.
+It also provides a recommendation system based on user preferences.

 ## Tentative technologies and frameworks